regolith-linux/regolith-linux.github.io/getting_started.md

 ## Key Bindings

 Regolith is designed for keyboard interaction.
 The first time you log into a Regolith session, you'll see a listing of the most useful key bindings on the right-hand side of the screen.
 This helper will not appear by default on subsequent logins, but you can view them at any time with the `⊞ Win`-`?` sequence while on an empty workspace.
+A full list of keybindings is [available here]{% link keybindings.md %}.

 ## Launching Programs